whitaker-io/machine/docs/01_Stream.md

   if err := stream.Run(context.Background()); err != nil {
     // Run will return an error in the case that
-    // one of the paths is not terminated (i.e. missing a Transmit) panic(err)
+    // one of the paths is not terminated (i.e. missing a Publish) panic(err)
   }
 ```